Niangmodou/CelebScan-ReactJS/README.md

 The site can be viewed at https://niangmodou.github.io/CelebScan-ReactJS/

-A possible improvement to this app is a facial recignition box may be added that displays onto the returned image.
+A possible improvement to this app is a facial recignition box may be added that displays onto the returned image and to make the app more responsive.

 There are a total of five components within this app:
 - The Header